buzzfeed/design/product-design-roles.md

 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns.
 Proactively works with their manager to negotiate thoughtful design outcomes when there are cross-discipline concerns.

 *Product Designer*
-Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns. **Fosters a highly-collaborative design process** and, as a result, is trusted by their team to talk through both scope and technical challenges and **negotiate** thoughtful outcomes.
+Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns. **Fosters a collaborative, cross-disciplinary design process** and, as a result, is trusted by their team to talk through both scope and technical challenges and **negotiate** thoughtful outcomes.

 *Senior Product Designer*
 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns.
-Fosters a highly-collaborative design process and, as a result, is trusted by their team to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Participates in cross-discipline Councils**, bringing a design voice to the conversation and building trust between the design team and other disciplines.
+Fosters a highly-collaborative design process and, as a result, is trusted by their team to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Participates in cross-discipline initiatives**, bringing a design voice to the conversation and building trust between the design team and other disciplines.

 *Staff Product Designer*
 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns.
-Fosters a highly-collaborative design process and, as a result, is trusted by their team to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Takes a leadership role** in cross-discipline Councils, bringing a design voice to the conversation and building trust between the design team and other disciplines.
+Fosters a highly-collaborative design process and, as a result, is trusted by their team to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Takes a leadership role** in cross-discipline initiatives, bringing a design voice to the conversation and building trust between the design team and other disciplines.

-### Writing
+### Communication

 *Associate Product Designer*
-Actively improving their ability to communicate ideas clearly and succinctly in Basecamp, in documentation and over email, by soliciting feedback from their manager, other designers and their Squad.
-Writes direct, consistent and action-oriented UI copy.
+Practices verbal and written communication skills, in both one-on-one and group situations.
+Works with their manager to distill complex ideas, goals and problems in a way that is accessible even to those unfamiliar with the project.

 *Product Designer*
-**Communicates** ideas clearly and succinctly in Basecamp, in documentation and over email.
-Writes direct, consistent and action-oriented UI copy and **upholds** BuzzFeed’s established tone across their **Squad’s product work**.
+**Possesses strong verbal and written communication skills,** whether in one-on-one or group situations. **Communicates** complex ideas, goals and problems in a way that is accessible even to those unfamiliar with the project. **In design conversations about their own work, keeps discussions on-track and focused on delivering actionable next steps.**

 *Senior Product Designer*
-Possesses strong writing skills.
-Communicates ideas clearly and succinctly in Basecamp, in documentation and over email, **in a way that is accessible** to those unfamiliar with the projects.
-Writes direct, consistent and action-oriented UI copy and upholds BuzzFeed’s established tone across their **Group’s product work**.
+Possesses strong verbal and written communication skills, whether in one-on-one or group situations.
+Communicates complex ideas, goals and problems in a way that is accessible even to those unfamiliar with the project. **Leads and directs group design conversations,** keeping them on-track and focused on delivering actionable next steps.

 *Staff Product Designer*
-Possesses strong writing skills.
-Communicates **complex** ideas clearly and succinctly in Basecamp, in documentation and over email, in a way that is accessible to those unfamiliar with the projects.
-Writes direct, consistent, action-oriented UI copy and **sets and evolves the tone** for **BuzzFeed’s products**.
+Possesses strong verbal and written communication skills, whether in one-on-one or group situations.
+Communicates complex ideas, goals and problems in a way that is accessible even to those unfamiliar with the project.
+Leads and directs group conversations, **whether about design or design-adjacent topics,** keeping them on-track and focused on delivering actionable next steps. **Regularly coaches other designers in their presentation, interpersonal and team communication skills.**

 ### Mentorship

 *Associate Product Designer*
-Provides direct and impactful feedback in Group Crit, and engages peers in their work.
-Seeks out feedback from other designers, to grow their own skills and design toolkit.
+Seeks out feedback from Senior and Staff Designers, to grow their own skills and design toolkit.

 *Product Designer*
-Provides direct and impactful feedback in Group Crit and **the larger Product Design Crit**, and engages peers in their work.
-Seeks out feedback from Senior and Staff Designers, to grow their own skills and design toolkit.
+**Provides direct and impactful feedback in Basecamp and Design Critiques.** Seeks out feedback from Senior and Staff Designers, to grow their own skills and design toolkit.

 *Senior Product Designer*
-Provides **regular**, direct and impactful feedback in Group Crits and the larger Product Design Crit, and engages individual designers **in the Group to help them grow** their skills and design toolkit.
-Is **generous with their time and knowledge**, and looks out for and offers potential opportunities to other designers, as well as flags successes and concerns to design managers.
+Provides regular, direct and impactful feedback in Basecamp and Design Critiques, additionally engaging individual designers **in adjacent product teams to help them grow** their skills and design toolkit.
+Is **generous with their time and knowledge.** Looks out for and offers potential opportunities to other designers, as well as flags successes and concerns to design managers.

 *Staff Product Designer*
-Provides regular, direct and impactful feedback in Group Crits and the larger Product Design Crit, and engages individual designers **across the Product Design team** to help them grow their skills and design toolkit.
+Provides regular, direct and impactful feedback in Basecamp and Design Critiques, while additionally engaging individual designers **across the Product Design team** to help them grow their skills and design toolkit.
 Is generous with their time and knowledge, and takes an **active interest in the career development** of designers on the Product Design team.
 Looks out for and offers potential opportunities to other designers, as well as flags successes and concerns to design managers.

 ### Leadership